xjtu-enre/DiTU-ICSE2026/README.md

 | typescript/overridden-type-parameter | type-parameters-in-overriding-usage |
 | variable-declaration/comma-elision | max-count-of-comma-elisions-in-one-declaration |
 | variable-declaration/declaration-list | max-count-of-list-length |

+> Trace-able metrics like `fancy-tagged-tag-types/*` that ends with the wildcard symbol `*` means you can attach any valid type strings as long as it were presented in the result JSON.
+For example, for this metric, you can attach `PropertyAccessExpression`, `ObjectLiteralExpression`, and `CallExpression`, etc. as listed in the result JSON line 86066~86073.
 </details>

 ## Questionnaire Survey Disclaimer

-As described in paper Section 3.3, we conducted questionnaire survey on several experienced developers to validate our findings on three code smell like feature usage patterns.
+As described in the in-paper Section 3.3, we conducted questionnaire survey on several experienced developers to validate our findings on three code smell like feature usage patterns.
 The survey structure is listed in Section 3.3, and feature detail fact questions are listed in Table 4.
-In paper Table 4 also exhibits analyzed survey results, and in paper Section 4.4.2 interpreted this table.
+In-paper Table 4 also exhibits analyzed survey results, and in-paper Section 4.4.2 interpreted this table.

 The raw data of the survey was not open-sourced in this repository since it was sensitive data in the company.